personalrobotics/humanpy/scripts/README.md

 If herb localization is active (segway simulation is False), set the param seg_sim:=False:
 `roslaunch humanpy humtrackkinect2_herb.launch seg_sim:=False`
 The process to launch the script is:

 Physically connect a monitor to herb3, which is a small PC on top of herb0.
 Login with pr-demo and usual password.
 The OS of that PC is windows.
 Click on the kinect shortcut, to start the kinect server.
 A small icon on the bottom-right-hand side of the screen should appear, showing a small kinect running in green color.

-Then, switch to your machine.
+Switch to your machine.
+In your catking woskpace, do `rosmasterherb` then launch the launch file

-In your catking woskpace, do `rosmasterherb` then launch the launch file On a new terminal, do `rosmasterherb` and then `rosrun rviz rviz`.
+On a new terminal, do `rosmasterherb` and then `rosrun rviz rviz`.
 In the rviz viewer, do add, by topic, and then `InteractiveMarkers`.
 HERB should appear.
 Stand in front of the Kinect with your hands extended to the sides.
 A human figure should appear in the viewer, following your motions.